Geonhee-LEE/geon.github.io/profile.md

 ### Educational Background
 ```
-- BS. in 2018 Seoul National Univ. of Science and Technology.
-Dept. of Mechanical system design engineering
+- BS.
+Seoul National Univ. of Science and Technology.
+Dept. of Mechanical system design engineering.
+2018
 - The master´s course.
 Seoul National Univ. of Science and Technology.
 Dept. of Mechanical design robotics engineering
 ```